hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/201_indias_message_to_the_world.md

 understand any one who knows how to speak its own language.
-Men and women are to be found in every race whose lives are blessings to humanity, verifying the words of the divine Emperor Asoka: "In every land dwell Brâhmins and Shramanas."
+Men and women are to be found in every race whose lives are blessings to humanity, verifying the words of the divine Emperor Asoka: "In every land dwell Brāhmins and Shramanas."

 I am grateful to the lands of the West for the many warm hearts that received me with all the love that pure and disinterested souls alone